How To Stop Back Talk From Toddlers to Tweens using positive parenting tools

 After I said yes to the polite request from my son, he managed to get across, well before the 2 minutes even passed.
 He ended up walking with me to the car with a huge smile and a sense of accomplishment.
 Then he asked me what I was cooking and if I wanted help preparing dinner when we got home.
 I am sure that my flexibility and willingness to listen to him is what opened the door for his offer to help at home.
 And the more I am committed to listening and working together the more this happens over, and over again.

 So what do you think?
 Is it OK for children to argue with their parents?
-Also, if you are feeling challenged with back talk and would you like more tools and resources to transform your family communication from resistant to respectful I invite you to join our “Understand and Stop Back talk class.”
+Also, if you are feeling challenged with back talk and would you like more tools and resources to transform your family communication from resistant to respectful I invite you to join our “Positive Parenting Complete Guide to Family Happiness.”

 Peace & Be Well